Yue-Zhengyuan/Lectures/TNR_MPS/TNR/GTensor/transpose.md

 \end{aligned}
 $$

-which is implemented as `GTensor.T`.
+This is implemented as `GTensor.T`.

 <div class="remark">